Remove UMS partition

 FACTORYFS partition is too small.
 So I think it makes sense to provide a PIT file to repartition the device.

 So I think the following changes are required:

 - provide a PIT to enlarge the

 - update the installation instructions to include a download link to the PIT file and an additional command line switch to

 fstabto remove the

-Updated by Matthias-Christian Ott over 1 year ago
+Updated by Matthias-Christian Ott almost 2 years ago

 I also tried to use the

 UMS partition as adoptable storage but LineageOS did correctly remove the